Kevin Conroy is the first person in animation to use two distinct voices to portray Bruce Wayne and Batman. It was his own idea.

 Max Shreck from Batman Returns (1992) was originally intended to appear in this series, but his inclusion was scrapped, and the character of Roland Daggett was created instead.

-Cast members Efrem Zimbalist Jr. and Robert Hastings died less than two months apart from each other.
+Cast members Efrem Zimbalist Jr. and Bob Hastings died less than two months apart from each other.
 Zimbalist died on May 2, 2014, and Hastings died on June 30, 2014.

 Mark Hamill (The Joker) is famous for portraying Luke Skywalker in the Star Wars films.
-Billy Dee Williams who played Lando Calrissian in those films portrayed Harvey Dent in Batman (1989).
-Star Wars: Episode III - Revenge of the Sith (2005) was released the same year as Batman Begins (2005) and Star Wars: The Last Jedi (2017) was released the same year as Justice League (2017) which Ben Affleck played Bruce Wayne/Batman.
+Billy Dee Williams, who played Lando Calrissian in those films, portrayed Harvey Dent in Batman (1989).
+Star Wars: Episode III - Revenge of the Sith (2005) was released the same year as Batman Begins (2005), and Star Wars: The Last Jedi (2017) was released the same year as Justice League (2017), in which Ben Affleck plays Bruce Wayne/Batman.

-There are two characters whom share the same first name: Harvey Dent and Harvey Bullock.
-Harvey Dent is the former District Attorney of Gotham City whom becomes Two-Face, when half his face is left disfigured and Detective Harvey Bullock is a gruff, tough Gotham cop whom works under Commissioner Gordon and does not trust or like Batman and opposes him.
+There are two characters who share the same first name: Harvey Dent and Harvey Bullock.
+Harvey Dent is the former District Attorney of Gotham City who becomes Two-Face when half his face is left disfigured, and Detective Harvey Bullock is a gruff, tough Gotham cop who works under Commissioner Gordon and does not trust or like Batman and opposes him.